JayXT/RecordAudioOutput/README.md

 `wpctl status`

-After the source in use is identified, replace the value of deviceMonitor variable in the script with your device name + ".monitor" suffix for PulseAudio.
+After the PulseAudio source in use is identified, replace the value of deviceMonitor variable in the script with your device name + ".monitor" suffix for PulseAudio.
 In this particular example it looks as follows:

 `deviceMonitor="alsa_output.usb-Audioengine_Ltd._Audioengine_2__ABCDEFB1180003-00.analog-stereo.monitor"`

-For PipeWire you can use a sink number.
+For PipeWire you can use a desired sink number instead.

 The respective script should be placed in any convenient location and a permission to execute it should be granted.
 Then user can assign a shortcut to run it via the system settings: